Award-winning eco lodge set in the hills above Chiang Mai, with a variety of treks, hill-tribe tours and cookery courses on offer”

 Our top tips

-There are 2 flagship lodges 1-2 hour's drive north of Chiang Mai, and 2 simpler mountain 'outposts' which are only accessible on foot or by jeep track.
+Lisu Lodge is 1-2 hour's drive north of Chiang Mai; they also run a simpler mountain outpost, which is only accessible on foot or by jeep track.

 Several spacious wood and bamboo huts are set in lush wooded gardens next to a Lisu village, whose inhabitants made and now staff the lodge.
 The 4 guesthouses are based on local Lisu design, but with a few tourist concessions such as windows and bathrooms!

 The dishes are a selection of simple and often spicy Thai dishes - stir fried vegetables, noodles, fried pork with basil.
 Dinner is followed by a demonstration of singing and dancing by the local Lisu villagers (mostly children).
 A gift for the children is usually appreciated (pens are better than sweets).

 This is a simple village house, which we have not seen yet, with 6 bedrooms, 2 western toilets and 2 bathrooms.